• Skip to primary navigation

 • Stir together cream of chicken soup, diced tomatoes and green chiles, and chili seasoning mix in a large bowl.

-• Coat a 13 x 9-inch casserole with cooking spray or grease with butter or oil.
+• Coat a 9x9-inch casserole dish with cooking spray or grease with butter or oil.

 • Arrange half of the tortilla chips on the bottom of the casserole dish to cover the bottom of the dish.
 Gently press down to flatten but not finely crush.